Nitinkmr/contestfetcher/README.md

 # contestfetcher
-A resource to get the details of various coding contests.
+A chrome extension to get the details of various ongoind and upcoming coding contests.